Sheds, Decks, Fencing, Pergolas, Playground Equipment & Other Low Risk Building Work

 Depending on the size and scope of the work, many of these structures are classed as Category 1 - Low Risk Building Work.
 This means that you may not require Building Approval, however, depending on the project, you may still require a Planning Permit or Plumbing Approval.
 Council has developed a number of checklists relating to Category 1 - Low Risk Building Work to help guide you.

-To download a shed or carport checklist, click on the relevant link below:
+To download a garage, shed or carport checklist, click on the relevant link below:

 Boundary fences between neighbouring properties are the owners responsibility to erect and repair.
 Boundary fences are governed by the Boundary Fences Act 1908 and the Boundary Fences Regulations 2008.